mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 04 November 2025

-- The average temperature today is 14.99˚C,
+- The average temperature today is 14.26˚C,
-- With highs of 15.4˚C and lows of 14.82˚C,
+- With highs of 14.99˚C and lows of 13.49˚C,
-- It may feel like 14.74˚C with moderate rain
+- It may feel like 14.01˚C with light rain
 - The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1007hPa and humidity is 84%
+- The pressure is 1006hPa and humidity is 87%
 - The sun will rise at 07:08 and set at 16:35

 <!-- weather_marker ends -->